 If owning a big house in the suburbs is part of the American dream, a lot of people are living the dream.
-The average American single-family home built in 2018 was 2,551 square feet.
-Second, only to Australia, the U.S. has the largest houses in the world – you could fit 11.2 Chinese homes in the average American house.
+The average American single-family home built in 2019 was 2,584 square feet.
+Second only to Australia, the U.S. has the largest houses in the world – you could fit more than 11 Chinese homes in the average American house.
 That’s got to be a good thing, right?

 But it comes with a high environmental price tag, increasing transportation emissions through long commutes and encouraging the accumulation of lots of stuff.
 And it takes a lot of energy to heat and cool big homes.
-Home heating and cooling comprises 17 percent of Americans’ carbon footprint.
+Home heating and cooling comprise 17% of Americans’ carbon footprint.

-Because carbon dioxide emissions are a leading cause of climate change, measuring the amount of carbon dioxide released by a particular activity is a useful shorthand for environmental impact.
+Because carbon dioxide (CO2) emissions are a leading cause of climate change, measuring the amount of CO2 released by a particular activity is a useful shorthand for environmental impact.
 This measurement is called a carbon footprint.

 There are many ways to calculate your family’s carbon footprint.
-On average, each American generates 18.55 tons of carbon dioxide emissions each year.
+On average, each American generates 18.55 tons of CO2 emissions each year.
 This is 3.5 times the global average of 5.3 tons.
 And for most Americans, home heating and cooling is the third-largest source of those emissions.